Show us the lower price and we'll do more than match it, we'll beat it! Learn More

 Enjoy a free day to relax on Sicily's beautiful beaches, or explore the island's quaint towns.
 The town of Taormina itself is one of Italy’s most popular summer destinations, perched on the side of a mountain and offering medieval churches, a castle and Greek amphitheatre.
 For those looking to explore further afield on their Italian tour, speak to your tour leader for their recommendations, including boat tours of the beautiful coast line, paragliding and 'Godfather' tours.

 DAY 14: Taormina - Syracuse - Agrigento

-Today we’ll drive to through the heart of Sicily, along the way taking a lunch stop in enchanting Syracuse.
+Drive to through the heart of Sicily, along the way taking a lunch stop in enchanting Syracuse.
 Syracuse is a city that was founded as a Greek colony in 734 BC.
-Today it’s a UNESCO-listed historic centre boasting many beautiful baroque buildings.
+Today it’s a UNESCO-listed historic centre and wonderland boasting beautiful baroque buildings and.
 This afternoon, get your cameras ready as stopping at the ‘Valle dei Templi’ (Valley of the Temples), one of the most outstanding examples of Greater Greece art and architecture.
-We’ll then arrive at our accommodation in Agrigento.
+Stay over tonight in Agrigento.

 DAY 15: Agrigento - Cefalù - Palermo

-Enjoy a beautiful drive this morning as we make our way round the western tip of Sicily to the island's capital, Palermo.
-Along the way we'll make a comfort stop in Marsala, a city built on the ruins of the ancient Carthaginian city of Lilybaion, and famous for it's Marsala wine.
-Arriving early afternoon in Palermo, you’ll enjoy a walking tour to introduce you to the city’s highlights.
+Leaving Agrigento this morning, take a scenic drive through central Sicily as you set out to the town of Cefalù for lunch.
+Cefalù is a historic town that boasts some of Italy’s finest beaches.
+Arriving in Palermo in the early afternoon, enjoy a walking tour that will introduce you to the city’s highlights.
 Founded more than 2,700 years ago by the Phoenicians, Palermo is noted for its history, culture, architecture and food.
-Sights you'll see on you walking tour include the San Giovanni degli Eremiti church, Piazza Indipendenza, Porta Nuova (The New Gate) and the Cathedral of Palermo.
+Sights you'll see on your walking tour include the Piazza Indipendenza, Porta Nuova (The New Gate) and the Cathedral of Palermo.

 DAY 16: Palermo - Free day